ola-sk/CSS-practice/newsletter-sign-up-with-success-message/README.md

   }
   overflow: hidden;
 }
-article > section.decorative-illustration img {
+article > div.decorative-illustration img {
   display: block;
   width: 100%;
   height: 100%;
   object-fit: cover;
 }
 ```
-❕ Applying a `min-height` to the `section.decorative-illustration` container allows it to dynamically adjust its height based on the containing box's (`<article>`) highest element.
+❕ Applying a `min-height` to the `div.decorative-illustration` container allows it to dynamically adjust its height based on the containing box's (`<article>`) highest element.
 This ensures that if the highest element, such as the form section, exceeds the illustration's height, the illustration will adjust its height to fit within the container.
 This adjustment occurs when the form section surpasses the height of the illustration within the container, constrained by its width (the `max-width: 47%` on the illustration container).
 By setting the containing box's height to 100%, it would be determined by its content.
 However, if set to at least the minimum of 100% of the content's height (`min-height` property), it ensures that if another flex element within the Flexbox `<article>` attains a larger height, the container expands to accommodate and match the size of its container (`<article>` in this case).

 **_That is how both attributes: `align-self: stretch` and `min-height` work together!_** ⬇️